mrismanaziz/Reforestation/README.md

-## I was shocked when I was diagnosed as colorblind...
-It came out of the purple.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.